 Benchmark

-Before you run the benchmark, you first need to get benchmarking data, for example from NCBI.
+directory, for example from NCBI.
 To do so, you can use the bash script in scripts/benchmark-data

 to download the data using the NCBI Datasets CLI, which needs to be installed first.
 The script will download all available Acinetobacter genomes, as well as taxonomic data.